Altinn/altinn-studio/README.md

   export ALTINN_KEYS_DIRECTORY=/Users/<yourname>/studio/keys
   ```

-If you want to work on creating apps locally, [app-template-dotnet](https://github.com/Altinn/app-template-dotnet) repo
+If you want to work on creating apps locally, the [app-template-dotnet](https://github.com/Altinn/app-template-dotnet) repo
 should be cloned.
 If the templates repo is cloned in the same folder as altinn-studio, no changes needs to be done,
 otherwise it should be referenced in `appsettings.development.json`.